alexch/alexch.github.com/dolores/dogarea.md

 Maybe.
 But it's not much steeper than Hipster Hill.
 And the ADA path will require a retaining wall above it, which will level it out some.
 It's also possible to regrade it slightly while retaining its character.

-## But what about the hill own to the tracks?
+## But what about the hill down to the tracks?

 That hill is a complete distaster.
 It's too steep to use, and if a person or a dog walks down it without slipping, they emerge on the dangerous muni tracks.
 In my opinion there needs to be a high wall lining the muni tunnel, with a fence to keep people from falling over.
 That would allow *more* flat space, and would be a great place to put some benches facing the field and the downtown skyline.